 Professor Sacha Mooney was President of the Society from 2019 – 2020, and remains on its Trustee Board as Past President in 2021 – 2022.
-He is a member of the Society’s Council, Chairs the Publications Committee and is a member of the World Congress of Soil Science Working Group, and Education Committee.
+He is a member of the Society’s Council, Chairs the Publications Committee and Grants & Awards Committee and is a member of the World Congress of Soil Science Working Group.

 Sacha is Professor (2012-) in Soil Physics at the University of Nottingham having previously been Reader (2010-2012), Associate Professor (2006-2010) and Lecturer (2000-2006).
 Sacha’s research is focused on utilising information on the structural geometry of porous media to understand and predict its behaviour and subsequent function.
 Given this rather general theme, his interests have considerable overlap across many disciplines and as such he works with many varied groups of researchers from engineers to mathematicians to geographers to biologists.